marcantonyw/agoraphobia/src/content/agoraphobia.md

+> "***Fine maybe I won't pass out when I drive, but I lose composure and drive erratically.
+I can't help it, I've swerved across lanes to try to exit and almost caused an accident.
+How am I supposed to just face that, I'm putting lives at risk***."

+Ok let's break this down - what is the actual cause of the erratic driving?
+It's once you make the decision to exit.
+It's not the panic attack, it's your fear of the panic attack causing you to seek an emergency exit right now.

+This is circular logic - I think the panic attacks are dangerous **because** I drive erratically when I panic, and I drive erratically **because** I think the panic attacks are dangerous.

+This changes nothing about the recovery process.

+If you had full confidence in your ability to handle any sensation, you'd have no need to swerve to the next exit, would you?

+So, how do we develop that confidence without putting ourselves in danger?

+**Exposure to situations is specific, but exposure to feelings is universal.**

+These lead to growth in two different ways:

+1. **Situational**: You re-evaluate the safety of the situation, you see that your concerns don't actually apply to the scenario.
+Maybe you see that there is an accessible bathroom, an easy exit, and kind people around.
+You didn't become less afraid, you just re-categorized a scenario as "safe". *This won't work on the freeway.*
+2. **Feelings**: You confront the panic attack itself - the situation doesn't matter.
+You see the panic attack appear, rise, peak, and fall away on its' own.
+Do this enough times, and there will be nothing for a scary situation to trigger.

+**The fear you have is internal, you carry it with you wherever you go.
+The situation is irrelevant unless you think a panic attack would be unacceptable in that situation.

+Your fear of unsafe driving **is** your fear of having a panic attack.
+Get rid of the fear of panic attacks, you also get rid of the fear of unsafe driving.

+But how do we do this?

+#### It's time to have a panic attack.

+Hopefully, there's another scenario you can think of that will trigger a panic attack.
+Say a crowded mall, a football stadium, grocery store.
+Whatever.

+Go intentionally have a panic attack.
+Approach the feelings with curiosity.
+What's actually happening in your body?
+Treat it like a movie you always walk out of halfway through.
+Go see what happens at the end.

+Remember, you are not trying to get comfortable with the scenario, you're trying to see the panic attack all the way through.
+If the panic attack did not occur, you did not do the exposure we're after.

+Go into the panic.
+[Put this video ](https://www.youtube.com/watch?v=3jbmqQp7YFQ&t=21s)on repeat if you need a hand seeing it through.
+Do not leave the situation until you're bored.

+Pay attention to how the feelings evolve as they rise and fall.
+Get very familiar with the process.

+Stick to this like you're in a training camp getting ready for the big event.
+If you can, do this 7 days in a row.

+Once you've built up genuine confidence in your ability to handle these feelings, then you can get back in the car for a drive.
+This time, you won't need to drive erratically to escape, because you **know** your body will be perfectly fine in a few short minutes.

+Eventually, you'll need make a leap of faith and cross the bridge before you feel ready.
+If you've been able to see the panic attacks through, **there is no difference** on the freeway.

+Story time:
+There's a bridge in my hometown that made me lose that job I wrote about in the beginning, and is the reason I skipped Thanksgiving & Christmas for ~5 years.
+It's the San Mateo bridge, look it up.
+One of the longest in the country.

+A specialist I worked with at the time helped me develop the confidence in my ability to handle panic attacks, but I was still terrified to cross the bridge.
+I told him I didn't think it was safe to try to cross - the lanes are too narrow, one slip up could be a problem.

+He said "I'm not gonna reassure you on this.
+You know what to do.
+You are safe."

+The answer annoyed me, but he was right.
+That Saturday, I drove over the bridge.
+3 failed attempts, **then 4 successful crosses.**  The first felt sketchy, I seemed to have a hard time staying in my lane.
+The 4th was boring.
+I never had an issue crossing that bridge again.

 > ***"You're just telling me to calm down in different words.
 How is this supposed to be helpful?
 The waves don't come and go.
 I'm in a constant state of terror & sick to my stomach until I get back home.
 Even when I rationally know I'm safe and it's just anxiety, the feelings are overwhelming.
 This would not work. "***